-A notable feature of both our benchmark cases is the wide range over which the aggregate hazard is relatively flat or even downward-sloping, even though conditional on remaining in the same state all hazards are upward-sloping.
+A notable feature of both our benchmark case is the wide range over which the aggregate hazard is relatively flat or even downward-sloping, even though conditional on remaining in the same state all hazards are upward sloping.
 This feature of our model is consistent with hazard functions estimated on micro-data underlying the Japanese CPI (see Ikeda and Nishioka (2007)).
 Along any pricing spell, the hazards for most goods and services in Japan are increasing and none are decreasing.
-Appropriately aggregating these various hazards produces a downward-sloping hazard for goods and a relatively flat hazard for services.
+Appropriately aggregating these various hazards produces a downward sloping hazard for goods and a relatively flat hazard for services.
 In order for our model to replicate the broad features of hazards in the U.S. and Japanese data, there must be many firms with a low hazard, and the fraction of firms with a low hazard must be increasing as we consider older and older prices (i.e., as we move out along the hazard function).
-The reasoning is analogous to but more involved than that which explains a downward-sloping aggregate hazard in a model with two types of firms with different, constant adjustment probabilities as in Calvo.
+The reasoning is analogous to, but more involved than that which explains a downward-sloping aggregate hazard in a model with two types of firms with different, constant adjustment probabilities as in Calvo.
 Aggregating across these two types of firms gives a downward-sloping hazard even though the hazard rates are constant for each type.
 As the age of a price increases, the fraction of firms that have not adjusted is increasingly dominated by those with the lower hazard - implying a downward-sloping aggregate hazard rate.
-In the limit, the aggregate hazard approaches that of the low hazard-type firms.
+In the limit, the aggregate hazard approaches that of the low hazard type firms.
 In this example, the proportion of firms with a low hazard is increasing in age over a significant range and aggregation implies a downward-sloping hazard.

-One can see this by examining panels A and C of Figure 16, where we graph the statespecific hazards as functions of relative prices and the weights placed on firms with those particular hazards in a model which for simplicity has only two microstates.
-First, examine Figure 16.A, which gives the hazard rates for the various types of firms when shocks are persistent.
+To show how this can happen we modify the parameters so that the hazards are nearly quadratic, which is more in line with the Japanese data.
+One can see this by examining panels A and C of Figure 12, where we graph the state-specific hazards (Panels A and C) and the weights placed on firms with those particular hazards (Panels B and D) as functions of relative prices in a model, which for simplicity has only two microstates.
+First, examine Figure 12.A, which gives the hazard rates for the various types of firms when shocks are persistent.
 The age of a price is represented by the number of symbols one must count to the right in order to reach the firm's reset price (at which point the hazard is zero).
-For example, the downward-sloping line with circles depicts the upward-sloping hazard (upward in age, that is) of low-productivity firms that remain low-productivity firms, and the fourth circle to the left of the reset price is the relative price of a firm that reset its price while in the low productivity state four periods ago and is still in the low productivity state at that time.
-The upward-sloping squares indicate the downward-sloping (age) hazards of firms that were low productivity but switch to being high productivity.
-This hazard is downward-sloping because over time inflation erodes the relative price and makes it closer to the optimal price of resetting high-productivity firms.
-If there are enough of these types of firms, then the aggregate hazard will be downward-sloping.
+For example, the downward-sloping line with circles depicts the upward-sloping hazard (upward in age, that is) of low-productivity firms that remain low productivity firms, and the fourth circle to the left of the reset price is the relative price of a firm that reset its price while in the low productivity state four periods ago and is still in the low productivity state at that time.
+The upward sloping squares indicate the downward sloping (age) hazards of firms that were low productivity but switch to being high productivity.
+This hazard is downward sloping because over time inflation erodes the relative price and makes it closer to the optimal price of resetting high productivity firms.
+If there are enough of these types of firms, then the aggregate hazard will be downward sloping.